Greenstand/treetracker-web-map-client/README.md

 ### How to test the rules

-In package.json there is a topic called scripts that contains many scripts to run.
+In package.json, there is a topic called **scripts** that contains many scripts to be executed.
-To validate the rules manually, you must run:
+To validate the rules manually, you must run and check that there is no error in your development:

 ```
-lint
+npm run eslint
 ```

 You will be able to run through this shortcut in VSCode